-9.2.1.3 SLAVE TRANSMISSION
+9.2.2.4 SLAVE TRANSMISSION

-When the R/ \overline{W} bit of the incoming address byte is set and an address match occurs, the R/ \overline{W} bit of the SSPSTAT register is set.
-The received address is loaded into the SSPBUF register.
-The \overline{ACK} pulse will be sent on the ninth bit, and the SCL pin is held low.
+When the R/\overline{W} bit of the incoming address byte is set and an address match occurs, the R/W bit of the SSP-STAT register is set.
+The received address is loaded into the SSPBUF register on the falling edge of the eighth SCL pulse.
+The ACK pulse will be sent on the ninth bit, and the SCL pin is held low.
+The slave module automatically stretches the clock by holding the SCL line low so that the master will be unable to assert another clock pulse until the slave is finished preparing the transmit data.
 The transmit data must be loaded into the SSPBUF register, which also loads the SSPSR register.
-Then the SCL pin should be enabled by setting bit CKP (SSP-CON<4>).
-The master must monitor the SCL pin prior to asserting another clock pulse.
-The slave devices may be holding off the master by stretching the clock.
-The eight data bits are shifted out on the falling edge of the SCL input.
+The CKP bit (SSPCON<4>) must then be set to release the SCL pin from the forced low condition.
+The eight data bits are shifted out on the falling edges of the SCL input.
 This ensures that the SDA signal is valid during the SCL high time (Figure 9-10).